raizocoder/javascript-projects/README.md

 <img src ="./jsprojects.png" width ="1000px" />
 # Owner - Rohit Kumar

 Welcome to my **JavaScript Projects** repository!
-This collection showcases various projects built using **Vanilla JavaScript** 🛠️, starting from basic to advanced levels.
+This collection showcases various projects built using **Vanilla JavaScript** 🛠️, starting from basic to intermediate levels.
 Each project represents a milestone in my learning journey, and I'm thrilled to share the knowledge and skills I've acquired along the way.

 ## 📂 Project Categories